 And so, on the spur of the moment, Daphne and I made a slew of painted wooden magnet sticks for the fridge.

-- Wood craft sticks
+- Jumbo wood craft sticks

 - Sharpie permanent markers

-- Liquid watercolors (other paints would work, too)
+- Liquid Watercolors (other paints would work, too)

 - Magnet disks (either the stick on kind or the kind you’ll need to glue on)

 - Hot glue gun (not needed if you have the stick-on kind of magnets)